Ways to SEO Infographics Like a Genius

 Don’t do that.

 Place your CTA above the fold to be positioned in the upper half of your website for mobile and desktop users.
-That way visitors can easily find them without having to scroll down the page.
+Visitors can easily find them without having to scroll down the page.

 ebook cta